rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 }}

-- **Keen Reflexes.** Whenever you're raging, you add your SEN mod to defense if you're not wearing heavy armor.

-- **Thick Hide.** You can spend a movement action and 1 PM to gain 1d12 temporary HP.
-You can spend a multiple of +2PM, and increase the temporary HP by that amount of d12.

-- **Blood Healing.** While below HP and raging, the first attack you hit on your turn heals you for your CON mod Pre-requisites: *lv5 de Beast Warrior.*.

-{{descriptive
-this is a test note hiiii

-### header inside note

-asdsafsdfsdf.....

-}}

 - **Esquiva Sobrenatural.** Seus instintos ficam tão apurados que você consegue reagir ao perigo antes que seus sentidos percebam.
 Você nunca fica surpreendido.

 - **Wild Rage: Owlbear.** Passive: Gain your STR mod as extra Guard.
 Savage Attack: Add +1 dice to the damage of your weapon for this attack.